 With same- or next-day delivery (depending on when you order), AmazonFresh can be a fast way to get the items you need.

-You also have the convenience of setting a specific two- to three-hour delivery window, so you can be home to make sure groceries get directly from your door to your fridge.
+You also have the convenience of setting a specific two-hour delivery window, so you can be home to make sure groceries get directly from your door to your fridge.
 If not, Amazon will package perishable items with appropriate coolants and insulated containers to keep them fresh.

 If you have an Amazon Echo connected to your account, you can also ask Alexa to place AmazonFresh orders for you or add items to your cart.
 Plus, “the ‘Past Purchases’ feature and Dash Wand save us even more time,” Kibler said.